Epigenetic regulation of transposable elements in the plant kingdom: Class I

 Also known as retrotransposons, these employ a strategy of self-copying via RNA transcriptase and subsequently inserting themselves into a new site within the host genome.
-The presence or absence of transcriptase (the enzyme which allows for self-copying) within the coding of the transposon defines class I elements as autonomous or non-autonomous.
+The presence or absence of transcriptase (the enzyme that allows for self-copying) within the coding of the transposon defines class I elements as autonomous or non-autonomous.
 Class I transposons can take the form of: